scalabli/quo/docs/apps.rst

 Boolean Flags
 -------------

-Boolean flags are options that can be enabled or disabled.
-This can be accomplished by defining two flags in one go separated by a slash (``/``) for enabling or disabling the option.
-(If a slash is in an option string, quo automatically knows that it's a boolean flag and will pass ``is_flag=True`` implicitly.)  quo always wants you to provide an enable and disable flag so that you can change the default later.
+Boolean flags are apps that can be enabled or disabled.
+This can be accomplished by defining two flags in one go separated by a slash (``/``) for enabling or disabling the app.
+(If a slash is in an app string, quo automatically knows that it's a boolean flag and will pass ``is_flag=True``.)  quo always wants you to provide an enable and disable flag so that you can change the default later.

 Example: